metaplex-foundation/developer-hub/src/pages/bubblegum/hashed-nft-data.md

 }
 ```

-Next, the creator array is hashed individually:
+Next, the creator array is hashed individually.

 ```rust
 /// Computes the hash of the creators.